History of the College of William & Mary: 20th century: coeducational and teacher training programs

-Lyon Gardiner Tyler (1853–1935) became the 17th president of the College following President Ewell's retirement.
-Tyler began expanding the College into a modern institution.
+Lyon Gardiner Tyler (1853–1935) became the 17th president of the college following President Ewell's retirement.
+Tyler began expanding the college into a modern institution.
 He assembled a faculty known affectionately as the "Seven Wise Men," himself holding the chair of history.
 In March 1906 the General Assembly passed an act taking over the grounds of the colonial institution, and it has remained publicly supported ever since.

 In 1918, William & Mary was one of the first universities in Virginia to become coeducational with its admission of women.
 During this time, enrollment increased from 104 students in 1889 to 1269 students by 1932.
 Tyler retired in 1919 as president.

-Lyon Tyler was succeeded by the College's 18th president, J.A.C.
+Lyon Tyler was succeeded by the college's 18th president, J.A.C.
 Chandler, who continued and greatly expanded the initiatives of that began under Dr. Tyler.
-Also a historian and author, Dr. Chandler had spent his career prior to coming to William and Mary in education, and had developed an acclaimed "Model Schools" program at Richmond City Public Schools during the ten years he served there as Superintendent of Schools.
+Also a historian and author, Dr. Chandler had spent his career prior to coming to William & Mary in education, and had developed an acclaimed "Model Schools" program at Richmond City Public Schools during the ten years he served there as Superintendent of Schools.

 Dr. Chandler was both innovative and energetic.
 As he continued programs of modernization and coeducation begun under Tyler, he had access to Tyler, who was still living nearby at his home in Charles City County.
 Ironically, Dr. Tyler outlived Chandler by a year.

 Chandler would sponsor the construction of the first Catholic parish in Williamsburg by allocating land an empty lot and a home that had previously housed a fraternity at a reduced rate.
 The chapel built on that land would ultimately become the National Shrine of Our Lady of Walsingham and the home would house the first classes of the since-moved Walsingham Academy.